uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

 - `--environment
 -e <text>`
   - The name of the environment to generate service manifests for.
 Multiple values accepted.
+- `--image-tag
+-i <text>`
+  - The name of the service to generate a manifest for.
+Multiple values accepted.
 - `--help <boolean>` _Defaults to False._
   - Show this message and exit.